Drunk Driver Car Accident Lawyers in Augusta

 - Wrongful death (in the event the injured driver dies, and their family wants to seek compensation for funeral expenses)

-Many victims of DUI accidents choose to also seek compensation directly from the driver.
+Many victims of drunk driver accidents choose to also seek compensation directly from the driver.
 Driving under the influence is entirely reckless and irresponsible.
 You could file a lawsuit for punitive damages resulting from the crash.

 Punitive damages don’t exist to reimburse your expenses.
 They punish the impaired driver for their negligent behavior and lack of regard for other people’s safety.
 Georgia law allows victims of DUI accidents to receive up to a maximum of $250,000 from the at-fault driver.